zgulde/cods/docs/laravel-php-deployment-guide.md

     # edit .env for db secrets, environment, etc
     ```

-1. Add an `install.sh` script with `composer install` in it
+1. Add an `cods.sh` script with `composer install` in it

-    Create a file in your project root named `deploy.sh` with the following
+    Create a file in your project root named `cods.sh` with the following
     contents:

     ```